GoogleCloudPlatform/appengine-googleanalytics-java/README.md

 an application, and get a tracking id.
 - Use that tracking id when you are Instantiating a `GoogleAnalyticsTracking` object.

+Requires [Apache Maven](http://maven.apache.org) 3.0 or greater, and JDK 7+ in order to run.

 To build the library, run

     mvn package